Primary school inspections

 Support and advice for Chairperson of Parent Council

-As Chairperson of the Parent Council you will be interested to know that Education Scotland will shortly be inspecting your child’s school or setting.
-Gathering the views of parents is important to us during the inspection of a school or setting*.
+Gathering the views of parents is important to us during the inspection of a school or ELC setting*.
 We consider these views carefully as part of the evidence during the inspection.
-We will want to know what you, as Chairperson of the Parent Council, think about the school and how it is doing.
-A member of the inspection team will arrange to meet with you during the inspection.
+We will want to know what the Chairperson of the Parent Council, thinks about the school and how it is doing.
+A member of the inspection team will arrange to meet with the Chairperson of the Parent Council, as well as other parents, during the inspection.
+Parents of Gaelic Medium Education should be invited to meet with the inspection team when this specialist provision is offered.

-This section aims to help parents to understand the inspection of a primary school and, where relevant, a nursery class.
+This section aims to help parents to understand the inspection of a primary school and, where relevant, an nursery class.

 What happens in the inspection of your child’s primary school and nursery class?